 Examples of Video Content Marketing

 The best way for many web designers and marketers to incorporate new ideas into their strategies is to study brands that have already succeeded at it.
+The best part about living in a digital first world is that the examples of web design los angeles are available at your fingertips.
 Video marketing is not a new idea, even though it has picked up momentum in the last few years.
 Businesses that were first to understand the potential of video content have had years to hone their abilities and understand what consumers want to see in video content.
 Learn from their examples, and create your own videos with similar goals in mind.

 Always’ “Like a Girl” campaign used a current topic of debate (self-confidence in preteen girls) to establish their brand as an industry thought leader.
 The ad quickly went viral, escalating to over 61 million YouTube views and counting.
 The reason this ad was so successful is that it didn’t directly push consumers to purchase Always products.
 Instead, it indirectly influenced consumers to associate their brand with empowering girls.